 According to the US Energy Information Agency (EIA), Illinois households use 44% more energy than the average US household, due primarily to our many months of cool and cold weather.
 Home heating and hot water account for nearly 70% of local energy consumption!
 The remaining 30% of Illinois household energy use is directly attributed to appliances and air conditioning.

 The average Illinois household spends around $2,100 per year on energy; if your bill is higher, consider the following options for reducing your home’s energy consumption.
-To learn more about energy effeciency visit the EPA's Energy and Environment website.
+To learn more about energy efficiency visit the EPA's Energy and Environment website.

 Energy Efficiency (Simple Steps)